cytoscape/cytoscape/README.md

 1. Tag the manual to correspond with the new release.
 The manual is now a GitHub repository (located [here](https://github.com/cytoscape/cytoscape-manual)), and tagging it will create a new version of the document on ReadTheDocs.
 This is referenced by the Cytoscape application (using its internal version to determine the URL) - when tagging, the version number should not include any prefix or suffix and should always have three digits and two decimal places (so 3.6 should be "3.6.0").
 1. Update the CYTOSCAPE_VERSION in the windows.bat, linux.sh and mac.sh scripts in the cytoscape-scripts repo (i.e., OS versions and Cytoscape version).
 1. Create the Welcome Letter, based on a previous copy.
-1. Update the [cytoscape.org web site](http://github.com/cytoscape/cytoscape.github.com) to have a new version number, release notes and Welcome Letter.
+1. Update the Cytoscape.org web site ([download.js](https://github.com/cytoscape/cytoscape.github.com/blob/master/js/download.js) and [setup_page.js](https://github.com/cytoscape/cytoscape.github.com/blob/master/js/setup_page.js)) to have a new version number, release notes and Welcome Letter.
 1. Send an announcement e-mail to cytoscape-helpdesk, cytoscape-app-dev and cytoscape-announce.
 1. Tweet the announcement on the Cytoscape Twitter account.